-The Company's cash and cash equivalents principally consist of institutional money market funds, corporate bonds, municipal bonds and commercial paper denominated primarily in U.S. dollars.
+The Company's cash and cash equivalents principally consist of commercial paper, institutional money market funds, U.S. government and agency securities and municipal bonds denominated primarily in U.S. dollars.
 Cash equivalents are highly liquid, short-term investments having an original maturity of 90 days or less that are readily convertible to known amounts of cash.